bitcraze/bitcraze-website/src/products/color-led-deck.md

 {% row_icon_text_links Usage; fa-book %}
 {% row_text %}

-The different LED colors can selected from [CFclient's Color LED tab](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/colorled_tab/).
+Control your Color LED deck from [CFclient's Color LED tab](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/colorled_tab/).
+Choose your desired color, then take flight!

-Once you have selected the right color, go ahead and fly!
+You can use a single deck (top or bottom), or attach both for maximum visibility.
+When using both decks, control each one independently to create unique color combinations or set them to the same color for a unified effect.

 {% demoVideo /videos/color_led_demo.mp4 %}